tjrov/p2s/README.md

 The contributing guidelines can be found [here](CONTRIBUTING.md).

 ### Running the piloting software
+* First copy over `config/template.yml` to `config/config.yml` and update the IP addresses for both the ground_station device and the `rov-pi`

+* Run `python main.py ground` to run the ground station software.
-* Run `python main.py development` to run in a development environment
+* Run `python main.py ground_station` to run the ground station software.

-* Run `python main.py` to run in a production environment
+* Run `python main.py flight` to run the flight software on `rov-pi`
-    * Requires a serial connection to a device running the piloting framework code
-    * Requires at least one camera connection from the ROV
-* Run `python main.py test` to run tests
+* Run `python main.py flight_software` to run the flight software on `rov-pi`

-### Project Structure
-The project structure outline can be found [here](STRUCTURE.md)
+* Run `python main.py` to choose to run the ground station software or the flight software